Fill out the form below to download the investment summary.

 Yes, Pelorus is banking with an FDIC state bank.

 No, Pelorus is non-plant touching and does not lend directly to any cannabis related business.
-Pelorus only lends to the owner of the property, which in turn leases the property to cannabis tenants.
+Pelorus only lends to the owner of the property, and allows for cannabis-use tenants.

 The highest and best use for an alternative use would be another cannabis related business, since that is what the property is zoned, licensed and has tenant improvements for.

-Pelorus uses the cannabis sales comp and income approach to determine the values.
+Pelorus uses the cannabis-use sales comp and income approach to determine the values.

-Pelorus is able to lend on all types of cannabis related business and currently has at least one in each category.
+Pelorus is able to lend on all types of cannabis related business and currently has at least one in each category, but most of the portfolio includes some portion of indoor grow.

 Pelorus is not associated with any illegal acts, since our borrowers are the owners of the real estate and not the actual cannabis operators (tenants).
 However, in the event any borrower is prosecuted for any reason, and loses the case (including upon appeal), and subsequently has its assets seized, it is important to remember the seizure consists of the borrower’s net equity.
-The lender (Pelorus Fund and its investors) still has due process in which any recorded liens must be paid off in full.
+The lender (Pelorus Fund and its investors) still has due process in which any recorded liens on the property.

 Yes, BUT it must be a cannabis-friendly account if you’re using a 3rd party custodian such as PENSCO they will not allow investment into our Fund yet.